How to Clean a Wood Deck

 green stains on a wood deck.

-After about a year, our poor wood deck looked like this.
+About a year after moving into our new home, the poor wood deck looked like this.
 Each week I make an effort to clean outside areas in my cleaning schedule, but it just became kind of a lost cause with this deck.

-No matter how much I swept or tidied, the deck always just looked messy.
-Because of this, we never really used it for outside time – and that's a big problem to me!
+Gross, right?
+Nobody wants to walk on that (not to mention that mold spores can be unhealthy for your family).
 So, I tried a couple of different methods to clean it.
-They both had their pros and cons – I'll use both again, but for different reasons!
+Each one had its pros and cons, and I'll use both again, but for different reasons.

 scrubbing green stains under railing on a deck.

 To clean the deck with this quick method, I just mixed 1 cup of OxiClean (powder) into 1 gallon of water.
-Pour a little bit onto your deck in sections and use a push broom to scrub the solution in really well.
-Once you notice stains starting to break up, spray down well until the soapy residue is gone.
+Pour a little bit of the mixture onto your deck in sections and use a push broom to scrub the solution really well.
+You can scrub under railings and in between deck boards with the hand-held scrub brush (as shown above).

 spraying a wood deck with a hose.